-A. You may apply for the Enhanced STAR in the year you turn 65.
-You do not have to wait until your birthday.
-Remember, for property owned by a husband and wife, or by siblings, only one of them has to be at least 65 years old as of December 31 of the year in which the exemption will begin.
+A. In most localities the filing deadline is March 1, 2017, but please check with your local assessor to be sure.
+Even if you do not turn 65 until later this year, you must apply before this deadline in order to get the Enhanced STAR benefit.
+Remember, for property owned by spouses, or by siblings, only one of them has to be at least 65 years old as of December 31 of the year in which the exemption will begin.